Hungry Healthy Happy

 Instructions

-• Add the chocolate and coconut oil to a microwavable bowl.
+• Add 200 g Chocolate and 1 tablespoon Coconut oil to a microwavable bowl.
 Microwave until everything has melted.
 Heat in 30 second bursts so that the chocolate doesn't burn.

 • Make a small incision in each slice of apple and carefully push one of the sticks into each slice.